duracelltomi/gtm4wp/readme.txt

 = 1.8.1 =

-Bugfix version fixing some issues around WooCommerce tracking and GTM environments
+Bugfix version fixing some issues around WooCommerce tracking and GTM environments.
+Also adds IP address into the data layer.

 = 1.8 =